nemac/climate-by-location/README.md

     A string giving the font-family to be used for all text in the graph.
     Optional; defaults to the browser's default canvas font (depends on the browser).

+  * `xrangefunc`

+    A function to be called whenever the user changes the scale on the horizontal annual data axis (horizontal scale changes are not allowed in the monthly or seasonal graphs).
+This function will receive two arguments, which are the new minimum and maximum values along the axis.

 The `climate_widget.graph()` function returns an object which represents the graph just created.
 This object has three properties:

    1. `update` is a function that can be used to modify the graph.
 The `update()` function takes an OPTIONS object with the same properties described above for `climate_widget.graph()`, except that the `div` setting cannot be changed